 - Maximum group size is 100 students in the museum at any one time.
 The recommended maximum group size of 100 is based on exhibit capacity and program duration; discuss options with the museum educator.
 We recommend that large groups divide their day with our museum and another venue.
 For information on other venues and programs in the area, see the Knoxville Arts & Culture Alliance.

 - No food, drinks, or gum are permitted in any exhibit area.
 There are no dining facilities in the museum.
 Circle Park is just outside the museum and Tyson Park is within two miles should students bring packed lunches, and there are some restaurants nearby both on and off campus.
 See dining information for details on UT dining facilities.

-- Parking is under the control of university parking services, not the museum.
+- Parking is under the control of university parking services, not the museum. *Please note: During Summer 2017, the school bus drop off point will be on Lake Loudon Blvd., west of the C8 parking lot.
+Look for signs directing parking.
+Please be sure to let us know if your group has accessibility needs so we can arrange accordingly.
 Buses may drop off and pick up students at the museum, but may not park on Circle Park Drive.
 Please call the university’s Parking Services at 865-974-6031 for advance information on bus parking.
 Private vehicles may park at no charge on Circle Park Drive in front of the museum for a maximum of two hours.
 Permits for this parking are available at the Information Center kiosk at the entrance to Circle Park Drive.
 Permits must be visible through each vehicle’s windshield.
 Permits for more than two hours may be purchased at the information kiosk.

 See Also: Knox County Schools Risk Assessment